Scrydon

 3OrganizationName your organization — the root tenant.

-4EmailConfigure delivery (Resend, SMTP, or skip — configurable later under Settings → Platform → Email).
+4EmailConfigure delivery (Resend, SendGrid, SMTP, or skip — configurable later under Settings → Platform → Email).
 With no real provider, new sign-ups skip email verification; once a provider is set, they receive an OTP.

 5CompleteMarks setup_completed = true and redirects to the platform home.